krother/software-engineering-python/how_to_take_over_a_legacy_project/checklist_how_easy_is_the_project_to_take_over.md

 #### Code
 * What is the score in pylint?
+* (pylint) Is code divided into modules, classes, methods and functions?
+* (pylint) What is the depth of the most nested loop / if statement?
+* (pylint) How understandable are variable names?
+* (pylint) Which percent of functions have docstrings?
+* (pylint) Can you see any examples of code golf?
 * How many LOC you have?
 * Is it possible to destinguish well defined parts of the program
-* Is code divided into modules, classes, methods and functions?
 * Do the development and production branch have the same functionalities?
-* Which percent of functions have docstrings?
-* Can you see any examples of code golf?
-* What is the depth of the most nested loop / if statement?
-* How understandable are variable names?
 * Do you know the languages / frameworks / databases / technologies were used?
 Do you know them?

 #### Project
+* Do you know what the program does / should do?
 * Is it possible to describe in one sentence what the program does?
-* Do you know what the program does / should do?
 * Is there a documentation?
 * Is there a specification?
 * how many of the main parameters of the project will change the moment you take over? (team, project size, goals, features, platform)